ArduPilot/ardupilot_wiki/dev/source/docs/learning-ardupilot-introduction.rst

 features or board support.
 Currently the external trees are:

 -  `PX4NuttX <https://github.com/ArduPilot/PX4NuttX>`__ - the core NuttX
-   RTOS used on PX4 boards
+   RTOS used on Pixhawk boards
 -  `PX4Firmware <https://github.com/ArduPilot/PX4Firmware>`__ - the base
-   PX4 middleware and drivers used on PX4 boards
+   PX4 middleware and drivers used on Pixhawk boards
 -  `uavcan <https://github.com/ArduPilot/uavcan>`__ - the uavcan CANBUS
    implementation used in ArduPilot
 -  `mavlink <https://github.com/mavlink/mavlink>`__ - the mavlink